 We provide experiential outdoor programs to individuals, ages 12+ including adults, and to more than 60 partner organizations across the state.
 Our students represent the diverse communities in which they live.

 We provide a progression of programs where students can join at the beginning and move through every type of experience or come to us at any point along the way.
 The goal is to offer an entry point for every student, no matter their comfort level or resources.
 With just one experience, or through the entire progression, participants develop important skills for success and a love of the outdoors they carry for the rest of their lives.
-See the progression on Page 3-4 of the 2021 Impact Report.

 We offer 1-day programs, or a series of 1-day programs, on our Ropes Challenge Course in San Francisco's John McLaren Park.
 Watch the Welcome to OBCA’s Ropes Challenge Course video.